 And in countries where they eat boron-rich foods, they also have very low rates of osteoarthritis.

-And because vitamin D also helps to rebuild bone and cartilage, studies have shown that it significantly benefits osteoarthritis sufferers by reducing bone pain (which has actually been confirmed by 22 different vitamin D studies).
+And because vitamin D also helps to rebuild bone and cartilage, studies have shown that it benefits osteoarthritis sufferers by significantly reducing bone pain (which has actually been confirmed by 22 different vitamin D studies).
+2

-Because there's no longer enough of these vital nutrients left in our food crops and soils today, you must take nutritional supplements.
-The best sources of calcium and magnesium are coral calcium supplements, colloidal minerals and cereal grasses (grown in mineral rich soils).
+Because there's no longer enough of these vital nutrients left in our food crops and soils today, you must take nutritional supplements.3,4 The best sources of calcium and magnesium are coral calcium, plant derived colloidal minerals and cereal grasses (grown in mineral rich soils).
 You will also need to use a magnesium oil spray on your skin every day to make sure you receive enough of this crucial mineral as well.

 Here's how you can make up your own magnesium spray easily and cheaply...

 Boil up some distilled water (distilled water keeps longer than regular water) then add 2 cups of boiled water and 2 cups of magnesium chloride flakes to a glass bowl or pot.
-Mix thoroughly until the flakes are completely disolved.
-Leave to cool then mix again and then pour contents into a glass spray bottle or plastic spray bottle (glass is preferable).
+Mix thoroughly until the flakes have completely dissolved.
+Leave to cool then mix again then pour the contents into a glass spray bottle or plastic spray bottle (glass is preferable).
 Shake well before using then apply 8-10 spray's on the skin to various parts of the body (mainly arms, legs and torso).
 Leave on for at least an hour before showering.
 Do this once a day.
-(Some people hate the feel of the magnesium oil on their skin, so if you find you don't like using it, you can opt for a magnesium supplement such as this one instead).

 Then to get your required amount of vitamin D every day, it’s very simple… just get out in the sun!